China Internet Museum

 From 2002 when the Chinese Blog Godfather Fang Xingdong first proposed the concept of "Blog" to 2005, which was the first year of Blog, the number of Chinese Blog users had grown from a few score in the beginning to 16 million.
 Blog had realized the transcendence from one for the minority to one for the majority.
 Blog was no longer a privilege of the elites, but became a lifestyle of the grassroots group on the Internet.

-Setting up a blogging website became a new option for Internet panies.
+Setting up a blogging website became a new option for Internet companies.
 From the professional old brand bokee built by Fang Xingdong, to all the blogging columns built by portal sites, and to the eagerness of local websites, nearly all business websites wanted to have a share of this feast.
 In 2005, bokee acquired an investment of ten million U.S. dollars from a premier venture capital firm, which was also one of the biggest investments around the world in the area of Blog.
 Thus it began the creation and building of new products.
 QQ launched the blogging service Qzone; Sina and Sohu each launched a public beta version of Blog.
 Sina Blog worked on celebrity charm by inviting all sorts of celebrities to post blogs there.
 At this point, a blogging trend had widely sprung up on the Internet.

 The advent of Web 2.0, represented by the Blog, has made the online life of Internet users less monotonous, but full of interaction and fun.
-The Internet business is no longer simply about a portal site; instead, it has news and sharing, games and shopping, search and munication.
+The Internet business is no longer simply about a portal site; instead, it has news and sharing, games and shopping, search and communication.

 Feb.19On February 19, Shanda Acquired 19.5% of Sina's Stock